piyushxh/ngHmr/README.md

 # NgHmr - Step 1

-This project demonstrates using Webpack's Hot Module Replacement feature with an Angular2 app, along with Redux and Immutable JS, to ease development.

-## Setup
-Run `npm install` or, if you use Yarn, just run `yarn`.

-## Running
-Run `yarn start` or `npm start`

-## Branch-specific notes
 In this branch "step1", we have a very basic Angular 2 app and a fairly simple Webpack config.
 Follow these steps:
 1. Run the app with `yarn start` or `npm start`.